DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-21-helping-users-check-how-candidates-drop-out-of-the-application-process.md

 ---
-title: Helping users check where candidates are leaving the application process
+title: Helping users check how candidates drop out of the application process
-description: We created a report showing how candidates choose to drop out of applying
+description: We created a report showing how candidates leave the application process, when the choice is theirs rather than the provider’s
 date: 2021-07-21
 tags:
   - MN028